introocean/introocean-en/README.md

 > Don’t let the book grow into an encyclopedia.
-It is an INTRODUCTION, leaving details to more expertand focused publications (which could also be on the web server).
+It is an INTRODUCTION, leaving details to more expert and focused publications (which could also be on the web server).
 Keep the book focused on the most important issues students need to know about.
 Today, satellite oceanography needs to be emphasized